DAYA-M-P/waste_classification/README.md

-#Waste Classification Using Machine Learning
+# 🗑️ Waste Classification using CNN with Web App Interface

-This project uses a Convolutional Neural Network (CNN) to classify images of waste into categories such as recyclable, organic, and general waste.
-The goal is to assist in automated waste segregation and promote better recycling practices.
+This project uses a Convolutional Neural Network (CNN) to classify waste into categories (e.g., recyclable or organic).
+It also includes a Flask web application that allows users to upload images and get real-time waste classification results.
- Features

-CNN model using TensorFlow/Keras

-Image preprocessing and data augmentation
-Model evaluation with accuracy and loss visualization Can be extended to real-time classification with webcam or API

-The dataset used consists of images of waste items categorized into two types such as:

-Organic
+---

+## 📌 Project Objective

+To build an AI-powered tool that classifies waste from images to promote sustainable waste management.
+The solution includes both a machine learning model and an interactive web interface.

+---

+## 🧠 Model Overview

+- Model Type: Convolutional Neural Network (CNN)
+- Framework: TensorFlow / Keras
+- Input Size: 224x224 RGB images
+- Output Classes:
+  - **0**: Recyclable ♻️
-Non Organic
+  - **1**: Organic 🌱

+---

+## 🕸️ Web Interface

+The Flask-based web application allows users to:

+- Upload an image of waste
+- View the predicted category (Recyclable / Organic)
+- Display the uploaded image with the result

+---

+## 🛠️ Tech Stack

+- Python
+- Flask
+- TensorFlow / Keras
+- OpenCV
+- HTML / CSS (for frontend)

+---

+## 📂 File Structure